LoupX/dotfiles/README.md

 Changes the default login shell to fish instead of bash.

 - `fish_plugins`: List of plugins to be installed to the fish shell.
+- `fish completions`: A file with a series of commands to add autocompletion the configured commands.

 ### Vim